teazk/teazk/README.md

 **Some highlights in my professional journey include:**

 🌻 Helped Amplitude and Braze to penetrate into Korean market through wide range of B2B marketing initiatives including in-person conference recognized by 1,500+ attendees, regular webinars, customer interview blog posts and publishing educational playbooks for marketers and product managers.
+I also have basic frontend development knowledge.

 🌻 Fell into crypto rabbit hole in early 2024 and initiated my journey in web3 with an amazing community, SheFi.
 Participated in Devcon & Ethglobal Bangkok and was lucky enough to meet amazing teammates which led us to be awarded a prize.